r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Fuuma Kotarou:**

-And we now know that they see {(M) him /(F) her} as a threat.
+And we now know that they see [♂ him /♀ her] as a threat.
 The more allies we have on our side, the better.

 ---